 Members must make sure that all video and media is safe to share, does not contain any confidential, discriminatory or derogatory information, and is not protected by any copyright or intellectual property rights.
-If the content is official Rossendale Council content then it must be labelled and tagged as such.
+If the content is official Rossendale Council I content then it must be labelled and tagged as such.
 Employees need to ensure that any material considered obscene should not be published and is a criminal offence.

-The use of social media can compromise the privacy and security of personal data.
-Please make sure you never give out any personal details on social media without seeking their permission.
+The use of social media can compromise the privacy and security of personal data and GDPR / DPA prohibits this.
+Please make sure you never give out any personal details on social media without seeking their consent.